-• DPC & Principal meeting with parent/s and student;

-• The Student is notified of suspension from competitions in all extracurricular activities for 30 calendar days during the school year.
-If all activities in which the student participates cease before the end of the suspension, the remainder of the suspension will carry over to the following year's activities so the student completes the required number of days; and
+- DPC & Principal meeting with parent/s and student; - The Student is notified of suspension from competitions in all extracurricular activities for thirty (30) calendar days during the school year if substance used is alcohol, amphetamines, cannabinoids, cocaine, opiates, synthetic opiates and PCP, and other substances, such as but not limited to steroids, barbiturates, and benzodiazepines.
+If the substance is nicotine the student will be suspended from activities for fourteen (14) calendar days during the school year; and - If all activities in which the student participates cease before the end of the suspension, the remainder of the suspension will carry over to the following year's activities so the student completes the required number of days; and - Student must complete an approved drug and alcohol education class at the students expense during the next available session.
+A district-administered negative test must be provided before the student may return to the activity; and - Mandatory drug testing, a minimum of once a month, will commence after the first parent meeting for the next 6 months or end upon graduation from Central City High School.

-Student must complete an approved drug and alcohol education class at the students expense during the next available session.
-A district-administered negative test must be provided before the student may return to the activity; and Mandatory drug testing, a minimum of once a month, will commence after the first parent meeting for the next 6 months or end upon graduation from Central City High School.
+Nicotine: Mandatory drug testing, a minimum of once every two months, will commence after the first parent meeting for the next 6 months or end upon graduation from Central City High School.